DaveGamble/cJSON/README.md

 * `cJSON_InitHooks` is only ever called before using cJSON in any threads.
 * `setlocale` is never called before all calls to cJSON functions have returned.

+#### Case Sensitivity

+When cJSON was originally created, it didn't follow the JSON standard and didn't make a distinction between uppercase and lowercase letters.
+If you want the correct, standard compliant, behavior, you need to use the `CaseSensitive` functions where available.

 # Enjoy cJSON!

 - Dave Gamble, Aug 2009